takanori/dotfiles/README.md

 This will create symbolic links for the configuration files in your home directory.
 When Zsh starts on WSL, `.zshrc` automatically loads `.zshrc.wsl`, which sets useful PATH entries and aliases for Windows tools.
+When running `setup.sh` on WSL, `.vimrc` is linked to `.vimrc_wsl` so that Vim uses a minimal configuration that avoids plugin errors.